-Lewis M. Duncan currently serves as Provost of the U.S. Naval War College.
-Additionally, he continues as a founding member of the Board of Directors of the Center for the Advancement of Science in Space, responsible for managing the U.S. National Laboratory of the International Space Station.
+Lewis M. Duncan is a founding member of the CASIS Board of Directors and currently serves as Provost of the U.S. Naval War College.
 He also serves as an Associated Fellow of the United Nations Institute for Training and Research, supporting the global humanitarian missions of the United Nations Operational Satellite Applications (UNOSAT) program.

-Earlier in his career, Dr. Duncan has held a rising progression of administrative, academic and research positions.
-He served formerly for ten years as President of Rollins College in Winter Park, Florida.
+Earlier in his career, Duncan held a rising progression of administrative, academic, and research positions.
+He formerly served for 10 years as President of Rollins College in Winter Park, Florida.
 With an applied liberal education mission, Rollins consists of residential liberal arts and professional studies colleges, a nontraditional student evening and online school, a graduate school of business, and a college of lifelong learning.
-For the last nine consecutive years of Dr. Duncan’s presidency, Rollins was ranked by U.S. News and World Report as the #1 university in the South in its Carnegie classification.
-Additionally, Dr. Duncan founded the multi-institution “New Paradigm Initiative” promoting cooperative blended distance learning, and was selected to the editorial board of International Educator.
+For the last nine consecutive years of Duncan’s presidency, Rollins was ranked by U.S. News and World Report as the #1 university in the South in its Carnegie classification.
+Additionally, Duncan founded the multi-institution “New Paradigm Initiative” promoting cooperative blended distance learning and was selected to the editorial board of International Educator.